 Bullet holes could be seen in the passenger door of the victims' SUV.

-The passenger was taken to Jefferson Hospital for treatment and is in stable condition.
+The passenger was taken to Jefferson Hospital for treatment.